MarcelKueck/murph-concept/project-knowledge-base.md

    - Verify all Week 4 tasks meet requirements and quality standards
    - Update project status and prepare for final week
    - Scheduled for Day 20 (Priority: Medium)

-## Internationalization Enhancement Needs

-During implementation, we identified some missing translation keys that need to be added to both English and German language files:

-1. Document type translations (labResult, prescription, imaging, etc.)
-2. Document management placeholders and instructions
-3. Consultation status and filtering labels
-4. Profile page section headings and form labels

-These translation keys need to be added to ensure a fully localized experience across all new patient functionality.